Car Electrical Diagnostics

 ✔ Multimeter: A digital multimeter is essential for measuring voltage, current, and resistance.

-✔ Wiring diagrams: Obtain the wiring diagrams for your specific vehicle model.
+✔ Wiring diagrams: Obtain the wiring diagrams for the specific vehicle model.
 These can often be found in repair manuals or online resources.

-✔ Safety gear: Wear gloves and safety glasses to protect yourself from electrical hazards.
+✔ Safety gear: Wear gloves and safety glasses to be protected from electrical hazards.

 2